jsha/caa-simplification/draft-ietf-lamps-rfc6844bis.md

 conflict with the relevant CAA Resource Record set, irrespective of whether the corresponding DNS records are signed.

-DNSSEC provides a proof of non-existence for both DNS domains and RR set within domains.
+DNSSEC provides a proof of non-existence for both DNS domain names and RR set within domain names.
 DNSSEC verification thus enables an issuer to determine if the answer to a CAA record query is empty because the RR set is empty or if it is non-empty but the response has been suppressed.

-Use of DNSSEC allows an issuer to acquire and archive a proof that they were authorized to issue certificates for the domain.
+Use of DNSSEC allows an issuer to acquire and archive a proof that they were authorized to issue certificates for the domain name.
 Verification of such archives MAY be an audit requirement to verify CAA record processing compliance.
 Publication of such archives MAY be a transparency requirement to verify CAA record processing